 To many people in attendance, efforts to deny or redefine the national purpose of the Confederacy in order to reflect more positively on an ancestor or the South is simply offensive, and so the war evokes no connection or inspiration, only hostility.

 As I have written elsewhere, at least some African-Americans view the National Park Service as party to an ongoing “celebration” of the war that only glorifies the Confederacy and its heroes.
 Hence, African-Americans stay away from the sites the NPS manages.

 I think we can all “get” white Americans’ personal connection to the Civil War, and we “get” their discomfort with talking about the issues that surrounded it, and we can even understand why some (spanning generations) would try to redefine the war to something far simpler and neater than it in fact was (though we may not agree).
 But it would be impossible to be at John J. Wright that day and not also “get” why African-Americans see the war (and its heroes and symbols) so differently–through the lens of national purpose–and why they find the war’s and the Confederacy’s place in American culture today so troubling.

 For both public historians and the nation at large, this chasm represents a great challenge.

-In fact, of course, the history of slavery is in part the history of slaves’ struggle for freedom, be it within the bonds of slavery or absolute freedom beyond.
+In fact, of course, the history of slavery is in part the history of enslaved people’s struggle for freedom, be it within the bonds of slavery or absolute freedom beyond.
 Historians have shown that this is a rich, textured story, fraught with both ugliness and inspiration.
-By disconnecting from that story–by throwing the story of slavery out along with the legacy of the Civil War, and by seeing slaves as simply the recipients of freedom rather than participants in its creation–have we as Americans done a profound historical injustice to those who struggled so mightily for generations to endure, change, or end bondage in our nation?
+By disconnecting from that story–by throwing the story of slavery out along with the legacy of the Civil War, and by seeing enslaved people as simply the recipients of freedom rather than participants in its creation–we as Americans have done a profound historical injustice to those who struggled so mightily for generations to endure, change, or end bondage in our nation.

 Isn’t it time to stop forgetting and start remembering?